HL7/fhir-symptoms-ig/input/pagecontent/diagnosis.md

 The primary mechanism for associating a **Condition** with supporting evidence is the [`Condition.evidence.detail`](http://hl7.org/fhir/condition-definitions.html#Condition.evidence.detail) element.
 This allows a Condition to reference one or more Observations (symptoms, test results, or other findings) that informed the diagnostic conclusion.

-#### Observation.focus
+#### Observation associatedSymptomOrCondition extension
-When documenting a symptom Observation, the [`Observation.focus`](http://hl7.org/fhir/observation-definitions.html#Observation.focus) element can link that symptom to a known or suspected Condition that it relates to.
+When documenting a symptom Observation, the [`Observation associated Symptom or Condition extension`](https://build.fhir.org/ig/HL7/fhir-symptoms-ig/en/StructureDefinition-SymptomObservation-definitions.html#Observation.extension:associatedSymptomOrCondition) element can link that symptom to a known or suspected Condition that it relates to.

 ---